Two-year Graduate Degree

 FOCUS 1.
 Innovation, Creativity and Culture of Food

-– New Frontiers of Gastronomy – 6 CFU
+– New Frontiers of Gastronomy – 6 ECTS

 FOCUS 2.
 Entrepreneurship in the Food Industry

-– Communication for Food Marketing – 6 CFU
+– Communication for Food Marketing – 6 ECTS

 This interdisciplinary applied project is carried out by groups of students, supervised by a professor, for a business or national or international institution, which will provide the team with a formal brief for the analysis and research of innovative solutions.